 What Does the Future Hold for DMPs?

-Consider data processing your prime strategy because big data and analytics are the future of marketing.
-A data management platform is an important piece of technology for your advertising stack, so learn how to maneuver it.
+Consider data processing your prime DMP strategy because big data and analytics are the future of data management marketing.
+A data management platform is evidently an important piece of technology for your advertising stack, and no less important is to learn how to maneuver it.